lyokha/nginx-healthcheck-plugin/README.md

 -------------------------

-The plugin contains Haskell and C parts, and thus requires *ghc*, *cabal*, *gcc*, and a directory with Nginx sources.
+The plugin contains Haskell and C parts, and thus requires *ghc*, *cabal*, *gcc*, and a directory with Nginx the sources.
 The trickiest part is building the C plugin.
 There are two options for that: static compilation and linkage against the resulting shared library, and building an Nginx dynamic module.

-For the first build option, environment variable *NGX_HOME* with the directory where Nginx sources are located must be set.
+For the first build option, environment variable *NGX_HOME* with the directory where the Nginx sources are located must be set.

 ```ShellSession
 $ export NGX_HOME=/path/to/Nginx/sources